 There’s a frequently asked question on certain forums along the lines of “how will I die of my Cancer?“.
 Personally, I find it slightly unsettling, although I can understand why certain people might ask.
 I accept it as a question but I believe there are times and places for it and that a public forum is not the place to have it.
 I don’t tend to dabble in death – it’s just quite difficult to talk about it in a blog which is part designed to be positive and offer hope.

 So why am I talking about death inside this positive blog?
-Well, apart from thinking the thread mentioned above might scare readers who are already frightened by their diagnosis and treatment to date.
-I also think it’s a bit ‘glass half empty’.
+Well, apart from thinking the thread mentioned above might scare readers who are already frightened by their diagnosis and do not want the answer to this question, I also think it might be perceived as a bit ‘glass half empty’.
 Both of things are not good, thus why I believe the question should be between the person wanting to know and a specialist.

-On a similar subject, for those looking for NETs prognostic data, I offer the following advice:
+On a similar subject, for those looking online for NETs prognostic data, I offer the following advice:

 - Be careful surfing the internet, some sites have NETs prognostic data from the ark.